janniklth/janniks-web-app/README.md

 ### News Search
 - Search for the latest news articles.
 - Stay informed with up-to-date news from various sources.
+- No RSS feed, but therefore i implemented a search function

 ### Stock Dashboard
 - Track stock prices and view relevant financial information.